typetron/typetron.org/tutorials/twitter-clone/index.md

 Before diving into the backend part with Typetron, let's lay down the idea on paper, so we know what to follow.
 We will have:
 - a Home page that will display the latest tweet from the platform based on the people you are following
 - an Explore page what will show the latest tweets from the platform based on what topics you've selected
-- a Notifications page that will show you the latest interactions on you and on your tweets, like new followers or tweets likes.
+- a Notifications page that will show you the latest interactions on your tweets, like new followers or tweets likes.
 - a Profile page where you can see a user's information, tweets and interact with him

 Some features of Tweetee will be: